-Crankshaft phenomenon occurs in scoliotic spine when posterior part of the spine is fused.
+Crankshaft phenomenon occurs in the scoliotic spine when the posterior part of the spine is fused.

 A solid spinal fusion stopped the longitudinal growth in the posterior elements, but the vertebral bodies continued to grow anteriorly.
 The anterior growth causes the vertebral bodies and discs to bulge laterally toward the convexity and to pivot on the posterior fusion, causing loss of correction, increase in vertebral rotation, and recurrence of the rib hump.

 The term crankshaft phenomenon was coined by Dubousset.

 Thus in cases where there is significant growth potential remaining, the anterior part of the spine grows normally and posterior fused part acts as tethering.
 This causes the spine to curve and rotate.

 This phenomenon of progression of curve and rotation of curve resulting due to linear growth of the anterior part of the spine is termed as crankshaft phenomenon.

 A crankshaft, sometimes abbreviated to crank, is responsible for conversion between reciprocating motion and rotational motion